 It can be confusing to tell the difference between coaches and mentors, coaching and mentoring.
 Not all coaches are mentors, and not all mentors are coaches.
 Both coaches and mentors may use coaching skills and mentoring skills.
-Skilled coaches and mentors are able to use both approaches depending on the your needs and preferences, and depending on their professional background and technical expertise in your own field.
+Skilled coaches and mentors are able to use both approaches depending on the your needs and preferences, although a mentor will need to be able to draw on their professional background, experience and technical expertise in a way which is directly relevant to your own field.

 Both coaching and mentoring involve a supportive, professional partnership.
 I find the easiest way to understand the differences between coaching and mentoring is using the concept of a spectrum of skills.